MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 > [!NOTE]
 > At the end of the process, ensure that the file **MfaSettings.xml**, or any copies of it or the ZIP file are not publically readable.

-## Configure PAM users for Azure MFA
+## Configure PAM users for Azure AD Multi-Factor Authentication

-For a user to activate a role that requires Azure MFA, the user's telephone number must be stored in MIM.
+For a user to activate a role that requires Azure AD Multi-Factor Authentication, the user's telephone number must be stored in MIM.
 There are two ways this attribute is set.

 First, the `New-PAMUser` command copies a phone number attribute from the user's directory entry in CORP domain, to the MIM Service database.
 Note that this is a one-time operation.